Ma Long (Jin dynasty): Tufa Shujineng's Rebellion

 Ma Long and his men travelled a long distance, killing and wounding many rebels as they marched.
-When they reached Wuwei Commandery, the chieftains, he received the surrender of Cubahan (猝跋韓) and Zuwanneng (且萬能) along with 10,000 soldiers under them.
+When they reached Wuwei Commandery, the chieftains, he received the surrender of Cubahan (猝跋韓) and Juwanneng (且萬能) along with 10,000 soldiers under them.
 In January or February 280, Ma Long, with the help of Meiguneng (沒骨能) and other friendly tribal leaders, ended the rebellion after a great victory over Shujineng.
 Shujineng was killed in battle, although another account states that after Shujineng was defeated, he was assassinated by his subordinates, who then submitted to Ma Long.
+(Note: Meanwhile, the invasion of Wu was proceeding; Sun Hao would surrender on 1 May that year.)

 Later career

 In 280, the court appointed Ma Long as Protector of the Army Who Pacifies the Barbarians and Prefect of Xiping Commandery.
 He was given his own General of the Standard and elite troops to stabilize and rebuild Xiping, which had been abandoned during the rebellion.
 At the time, a foreign barbarian, Chengxi (成奚), had a stronghold south of Xiping and would constantly attack Jin's border.
 Ma Long led his troops to attack him, and Chengxi held fast to his defences.
 In response, Ma Long ordered his soldiers to carry farming tools and plough the fields.
 Chengxi thought that Ma Long had no intention in subjugating him and so relaxed his guard.
 Ma Long capitalized on Chengxi's mistake by quickly attacking and defeating him.
 For the rest of Ma Long's tenure in Xiping, the foreign barbarians did not threaten the border.

-In 290, Ma Long was awarded the title of Marquis of Fenggao County and appointed Colonel of the Eastern Qiang for his services.
+In 290, (Note: The Tai'xi era of Emperor Wu's reign lasted for only one year as Emperor Wu died in May that year; the year starts from 28 Jan 290 in the Julian calendar.)
+Ma Long was awarded the title of Marquis of Fenggao County and appointed Colonel of the Eastern Qiang for his services.
 Ma Long was stationed in Longyou region (隴右, modern southern Gansu) for more than ten years, and during that time, he established a highly respected reputation in the area.
 The Prefect of Lüeyang, Yan Shu (嚴舒), wanted to have Ma Long's position as Prefect of Xiping.
 Using his close connection to the powerful minister, Yang Jun, he slandered Ma Long to Yang Jun, claiming that he was too old and senile, and thus no longer fit for his position.
 He was recalled to the capital while Yan Shu was given his position.
 However, the Qiang and Di people soon began gathering in large numbers.
 The inhabitants of Longyou were startled, and the court feared that another rebellion was going to break out.
 Therefore, Ma Long was reinstated as Prefect of Xiping, and he would hold the office up to his death.